masverse/masverse-portal-docs/docs/calling_apis.md

 Maschain authenticates your API requests using your account’s API keys.
 If a request doesn’t include a valid key, Maschain returns an invalid request error.
 If a request includes a deleted or expired key, Maschain returns an authentication error.

-Use the Enterprise Portal Dashboard to create, activate, and deactivate API keys.
+Go to Enterprise Portal **API Service** to create, activate, and deactivate API keys.
 To access your API keys, select the API Keys tab in your Dashboard.

 ## Example